The idea started as a joke. My friend Val had collected enough hot sauces to fill a shelf, and one night she said we should taste them all.

 For each sauce:

 - Taste a small dab.
-On a chip or bread.
-Let it sit on your tongue for a moment before chewing.
+Use a chip or bread.

 Managing the heat progression